 When you’re in the mood for highly specific chicken parts, Yardbird is the move.
 But actually, this yakitori spot works for almost any casual eating occasion - as long as you’re not in a rush.
-They don’t take reservations here, and even after five years it’s still insanely popular, so there will be a wait.
+They don’t take reservations here, and even after being open for years, it’s still insanely popular, so there will be a wait.
 But once you’re in the door, you can have all the chicken hearts, livers, and gizzards you like (and more common cuts too).

 Hong Kong has no shortage of high-end French restaurants, but Belon is a more casual option, like the everyday bistros all over Paris.
 They still take themselves pretty seriously, but not in ways we’re going to complain about - ingredients are the best they can find, and the bread is baked in house.
 The menu sounds like a list of classics (roast chicken, foie gras), but the local influence is in there as well - that roast chicken comes out whole (head and feet attached) to share, just like in Cantonese restaurants.
 Make sure you order it.

 Wonton noodles are a Hong Kong classic: small bowls of broth with a mound of egg noodles and prawn wontons.
 And the best place to find them is Mak’s Noodle.
 We’re partial to the Wellington St location in Central (the family business has a few outlets both in Hong Kong and Singapore), where you can happily slurp through a bowl (or two) with both tourists and locals.